328 Katong Laksa

-One of the top local favourites with several branches, Boon Tong Kee serves a marvelous chicken rice – tenderly poached white chicken placed on rice cooked in a chicken broth with ginger and garlic, and accompanied by cucumber slices, chili-lime sauce, pureed ginger and thick black soy sauce.
+One of the top local favourites with several branches, Boon Tong Kee serves marvellous chicken rice – tenderly poached white chicken placed on rice cooked in a chicken broth with ginger and garlic and accompanied by cucumber slices, chilli-lime sauce, pureed ginger and thick black soy sauce.

 - Tel: +65 6478 1462